Sunday, January 12, 2025

 it sounds xactly like that actually lol

 Still one bar of battery left.
 Alicia turned the mobile phone off.
-She'd check again in what felt like an hour-and-a-half, whatever that felt like.
+She'd check again in what felt like an hour-and-a-half - whatever that felt like.
 Eyes open.
 Don't fall asleep.

 * * * * *

-Alicia woke up wondering where she was.
-Oh.
-Right, thought Alicia.
-"Oh shucks!"
-Alicia whispered.
+What time was it?
 She reached for her mobile phone through a visual and mental blur and turned it on.
 The cute little dog mascot appeared on the colorful display, with a little red collar and a leash making the L in the LorumPhone logo.
 The heat had largely drained from the arena, and the new chill in the air made her shiver.

 2:13 AM.
-"SHUCKS!"
+"OH SHOOT!"
 Alicia shout-whispered.
 2 text messages.
 Both from Party Girl.
 Power off.
 Alicia needed to conserve the battery, after all.
-With strain and a grunt, Alicia pressed her back against the wall for support and rose to her feet.
-She overpacked on purpose.
+Time to take inventory.
+Alicia opened the gym duffel and her hockey equipment bag.
 Hockey stick?
 Essential.
 That's a carry-on item.
 She brought along the mason jar full of fishhooks for irony points.
 Puck carrier - what's an archer without her quiver?
-A bottle of blue liquid dish detergent: her number-one draft pick.One full bottle of rubbing alcohol and lighter: check and check.
+A bottle of blue liquid dish detergent: her number-one draft pick.
+One full bottle of rubbing alcohol and lighter: check and check.
 Duct tape - an absolute must.
 She'd leave the pepper bombs just around the blind corner where she first saw the hole in the ceiling–better known as Battle Station One.
-She wouldn't be carrying the bag of broken ceramic and glass for long.

 One phone call, and she was ready to go.
-She hit number 2 on the speed dial.
-She barely heard a ring.
+She hit 2 on the speed dial and barely heard a ring.

 "OH MY GOD ALICIA ARE YOU OKAY ARE YOU SAFE WHERE ARE YOU" shouted Robert, too worked up for punctuation.

 "Shhhhh!" hushed Alicia, quietly, in a whisper.
 "I'm just starting now.
 I need you to-"